Find all sorts of resources here for moving your school along a path to zero waste.

 - Don’t Throw Me Away: A Zero Waste Curriculum (Seven Generations Ahead) — Click on link to request a FREE electronic copy

-- Food Waste Warrior Lesson Plan (World Wildlife Fund)
+- Food Waste Warrior Toolkit (World Wildlife Fund)

 - Composting in the Classroom: Scientific Inquiry for High School Students (Cornell University)